CrunchyData/postgres-operator/hugo/content/Configuration/tls.md

 By default, the pgo client will trust certificates issued by one of the Certificate Authorities listed in the operating system's default CA trust store.
-To prevent their inclusion, two configuation methods are available: either the Bash environment variable
+To prevent their inclusion, two configuation methods are available: either the Bash environment variable.
+Windows clients have no default CA trust and thus have this setting configured to `true` by default.

 ```bash
 EXCLUDE_OS_TRUST=true